 “Trust is the glue of life.
 It is the most essential ingredient in effective communication.
-It’s the foundational principle that holds all relationships.” — Stephen R. Covey, author
+It’s the foundational principle that holds all relationships.” — Stephen R. Covey, internationally bestselling author

-Experts say that trustworthiness is one of the most important attributes to look for when finding a partner.
-Here’s what they want you to know about building trust in your relationship.
+Experts say that trustworthiness is one of the most important attributes to look for in a partner.
+Here’s more wisdom on building trust in a relationship.

 “I have been in love, and it was a great feeling.
 But love isn’t enough in a relationship—understanding and communication are very important aspects.” — Yuvraj Singh, an Indian athlete

-Falling in love gets you into a relationship, but it won’t sustain it past the initial romance phase.
-Focusing too much on heady passion at the early stages of a relationship can make you miss serious red flags, like love bombing.
+Falling in love is just the beginning—but as time goes on, it takes so much more than love to sustain a loving relationship.
+Focusing too much on heady passion at the early stages of a relationship can make you miss serious red flags, like love-bombing.

 “Communication to a relationship is like oxygen is to life.
 Without it, it dies.” — Tony A. Gaskins Jr., life coach